History of Justin Thomas in Timeline

 At the Dell Technologies Championship, Justin Thomas became just the fourth golfer to win five times, including a major, in a PGA Tour season since 1960 before his 25th birthday, joining Jack Nicklaus, Tiger Woods, and Jordan Spieth.

-Since 1990, Justin Thomas' father, Mike Thomas, has been the head professional at the Harmony Landing Country Club in Goshen, Kentucky.
+In 1990, Mike Thomas, Justin Thomas's father, became the head professional at the Harmony Landing Country Club in Goshen, Kentucky.

 April 29, 1993: Justin Thomas Born

-On April 29, 1993, Justin Louis Thomas, an American professional golfer, was born.
+On April 29, 1993, Justin Louis Thomas was born.
+He is an American professional golfer who has achieved the world number one ranking.

 Others born on this day/year